 - Won’t have a mortgage payment (house paid off!)

 To figure out how much you might need to live off in retirement, use 80% of your current expenses.

 Regardless of what you plan your retirement expenses to be, go for a test run and see whether you can live on this amount.?

 Try it out for a couple of months.
 If you have trouble staying in budget for these two months, now imagine how hard it would be to stick to it for the next 25+ years.

 Are you on pace for a successful retirement?
 Try this retirement calculator to see when you’ll be able to retire a millionaire.

-Enter your age, current retirement, monthly amount invested, estimated rate of return and amount you want to retire.
+Enter your age, current retirement, monthly amount invested, the estimated rate of return, and the amount you want to retire.

 Then click Calc to get the age you will be when you reach your retirement goal.